hschhhwwwo0o/yamu/README.md

 ## Development.

-Tracking of tasks was done using GitHub Projects (👎).
+Tracking of tasks was done using GitHub Projects.

 The development of the project was divided into several stages: